Template:PT3 PYTHON SBC TRM

 Setting up a New Project

-When developing on an external computer, you will write, compile, and test your programs on that machine.
-When you are ready, you will then upload your programs to the SBC to compile and run them.
+When developing on an external computer, you should write and test your programs on that machine.
+When you are ready, upload your program to the SBC.

 Setting up a New Project